Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 So far the entire dual iteration solely relies on algebraic manipulations by heavily exploiting the elimination lemma \ref{RS::lem::elimination}.
-This turns an application of the iteration relatively simple but not very insightful and thus difficult to generalize.
-An control theoretic interpretation of the individual steps can be provided based on our robust output-feedback design approach proposed in \cite{HolSch19} that was motivated by the well-known separation principle.
+This turns an application of the iteration relatively simple but not very insightful.
+A control theoretic interpretation of the individual steps can be provided based on our robust output-feedback design approach proposed in \cite{HolSch19} that was motivated by the well-known separation principle.
 The classical separation principle states that one can synthesize a stabilizing dynamic output-feedback controller by combining a state observer with a state-feedback controller, which can be designed completely independently from each other.
-Instead, we proposed in \cite{HolSch19} to design a full-information controller and thereafter to solve a particular robust design problem.
+Instead, we proposed in \cite{HolSch19} to design a full-information controller and thereafter to solve a particular robust design problem with a structure that resembles the one in robust estimation.
 The latter problem is briefly recalled next.

 Suppose that we have synthesized a full-information controller $\t u = F\t y$ via Lemma \ref{SHI::lem::full_info}.
-Then we can incorporate this controller into the closed-loop interconnection in Fig.~\ref{SHI::fig::of} with the to-be-designed static controller $K$ and some parameter $\del \in [0, 1]$ as depicted on the left in Fig.~\ref{SHI::fig::of_homotop}.
-In this new configuration note that the control input $u$ satisfies
+Then we can incorporate the gain $F = (F_1, F_2)$ into the closed-loop interconnection \eqref{SHI::eq::cl_of} with the to-be-designed static controller $K$ and some parameter $\del \in [0, 1]$ as depicted on the left in Fig.~\ref{SHI::fig::of_homotop}; here, $\t G$ denotes the open-loop system \eqref{SHI::eq::sys_of} augmented with the virtual measurements $\t y = \smat{x \\ d}$.
+In this new configuration, we note that the control input $u$ satisfies

 i.e., it is a convex combination of the outputs of the full-information and of the to-be-designed static output-feedback controller.
-In particular, for $\del = 0$, we retrieve \eqref{SHI::eq::clF} the interconnection of the system \eqref{SHI::eq::sys_of} with the full-information controller $u = F \t y$ for the output $\t y = \smat{x \\ d}$ and, for $\del = 1$, we recover the original interconnection as depicted in Fig.~\ref{SHI::fig::of}.
+In particular, for $\del = 0$, we retrieve \eqref{SHI::eq::clF}, the interconnection of the system \eqref{SHI::eq::sys_of} with the full-information controller $u = \t u = F \t y$ for the output $\t y = \smat{x \\ d}$.
+On the other hand, for $\del = 1$, we recover the original interconnection \eqref{SHI::eq::cl_of}.
 This motivates to view $\del$ as a homotopy parameter that continuously deforms the prior interconnection into the latter.